RDP Security Issues: Actions to Take Now

 The Ultimate in Remote Desktop Safety

 Do you need to drive more secure remote control in your distributed business enterprise?
 If your business relies on secure remote access, it’s time to gain peace of mind and enhanced efficiency with a platform that leverages built-in authentication in RDP environments.
-Netop delivers secure remote access solutions that provide agile access without ever increasing network vulnerability.
-The biggest advantages of choosing Netop as your remote desktop provider include:
+Impero delivers secure remote access solutions that provide agile access without ever increasing network vulnerability.
+The biggest advantages of choosing Impero as your remote desktop provider include:

 - Complete control over users and groups